smoyergh/hse-mongo/README_HSE.md

 > TODO: Validate if this is the minimum list needed for a vanilla
 > RHEL 8 and Ubuntu 18.04 build with scons.
 E.g., we can probably
-> eliminate rpmdevtools, rpm, createrepo, and maybe others.
+> eliminate rpmdevtools, rpm, createrepo, and maybe others, but there
+> could be other packages we need to add.